 The Tuesday Book Club meets at the library the second Tuesday of each month at 1:00 PM.
 The Thursday Book Club meets the second Thursday of each month at 6:30 PM.
 The groups read and discuss a novel half the time and a nonfiction work half the time.

-Join us for a discussion of Five Days at Memorial:
+Join us for a discussion of The Confessions of Frances Godwin: